 Ko Mook has plenty of admirers and for good reason.
 Home to the famous Emerald Cave, the island has some spectacular beaches and enjoys good connections to the mainland and other islands.
 Whether you’re an independent traveller or with your family, Ko Mook has a little bit of everything and makes for an excellent base to explore the other Trang islands.
 Venture away from the main beaches and you’ll soon notice there is more to the island than tourism with rubber-tree plantations and fishing helping to support the local communities.

-Charlie Beach Resort
+Pawapi Beach Resort

-Ko Mook Sivalai Beach Resort
+Sivalai Beach Resort

 Ko Ngai (also known as Ko Hai)